-Transitional Math 321 A & B
+Transitiona I Math 321 A & B

 Credit: 1.0

 Grade Level: 11-12

-Prerequisite: Algebra 1 & Geometry
+Prerequisite: Geometry

+Supplies: A graphing calculator is recommended.
+TI-84 Plus is recommended.

+NOTE : Transitional Math may be taken

+before or after Trades Math.

 Transitional Math is a mathematics course for high school students who have successfully completed algebra and geometry.
 This course will present new concepts and provide additional reinforcement of elements previously learned in order to enhance success in Algebra 2.
 The materials in this course integrate the topics of algebra, geometry, probability, and statistics.
 Throughout the course, students will practice algebraic thinking and use algebra to model and solve real world problems.
 Students are exposed to several branches of mathematics and will explore ways in which each one can be used as a mathematical model in understanding the world.